Stephen Abram, Principal, Lighthouse Consulting Inc.

-He identifies and synthesizes technology directions and their impacts.
-Joe formerly worked as a Science Librarian at Yale University from 2007 till 2077 and now delivers keynote presentations around the world on issues of the library of the future and technology directions.
-Joe authors the influential Twitter account libraryfuture and blog http://joemurphylibraryfuture.com/, and has a book out (Location Aware Services and QR Codes for Libraries).
+Joe identifies and synthesizes technology directions and their impacts.
+Joe delivers keynote presentations around the world on issues of the library of the future and technology directions.
+Joe authors the influential Twitter account libraryfuture and blog http://joemurphylibraryfuture.com/, and authored a book out and edited several more.

 Bob Nardini, VP, Product Development, Coutts Information Services, Ingram Content Group